-We enjoy welcoming visitors to all our marinas, but we strongly advise pre-booking, especially in peak season.
+We enjoy welcoming visitors to our marina, but we highly recommend pre-booking to avoid disappointment, especially in peak season.
 Priority access is given to Premier berth holders visiting from other marinas.

 The following notes are provided as a simple guide to approaching the marina by sea and should not be relied on for navigation.
 Please consult up-to-date charts and pilot books to ensure you are aware of any navigational dangers.
-Visitors should also be aware of current Notices to Mariners, the weather and tides.
-See Falmouth Marina tide times here.
+Visitors should also be aware of the King’s Harbour Master Rules and Regulations and current Notices to Mariners, the weather and tides.
+See Port Solent Marina tide times here.

 Marina Lock Entrance Waypoint: Latitude 50º 50’ 37” N, Longitude 01º 06’ 06” W